Bitcoin-Wildlife-Sanctuary/fri-study/README.md

 >
 > Route: 26 => 23 => 20 => 18 => 16 => 13 => 11 => 9 => 7 => 5 => 4 => 2

+But, of course, there is a lower bound.
+We find that there is no strategy is use fewer than 575 hint elements, even if it uses a lot of qm31 multiplications.

 ## License

 This repository is intended to be public good.
 It is under the MIT license.